Primary Advisor/Dissertation Chair

 Action Research, Survey (attitude scale, opinion, questionnaire)

 Chermack, Shelly Jean, "How Can A Self-Esteem Curriculum In A Mathematics Classroom Increase The Confidence And Ability Of Female Students?"
 (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4341.